Mankundu

-Mankundu is a locality in Bhadreswar Municipality of Hooghly district in the Indian state of West Bengal.
+Mankundu is a neighbourhood in Bhadreswar of Hooghly district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Etymology

 The name Mankundu comes from a prehistoric era when King Man Singh sent a few soldiers to defeat the then mog dacoits in 17th era.

 Geography

 Mankundu is situated in Latitude: 22°84'N & Longitude: 88°34'E.